 Blluemade was founded in 2016 by husband-and-wife team Alex Robins and Lilly Lampe.
-We were driven by a desire to create garments for men and women made of the highest quality textiles and at high ethical standards, and are proud to work with heritage linen mills and family-run businesses and factories in New York City's Historic Garment District.
+We were driven by a desire to create garments made of the highest quality textiles and at high ethical standards, and are proud to work with heritage linen mills and family-run businesses and factories in New York City's Historic Garment District.
 We design the clothing we want to see and wear.
 Our designs are inspired by vintage apparel across many cultures and areas, particularly farmer clothing and workwear.
 We also have a small but growing collection of historic textiles which we study to understand how natural fabrics and treatments develop with age.
-This approach is for the purpose of creating modern, useful, and elegant clothing with ane eye to history.
+This approach is for the purpose of creating modern, useful, and elegant clothing with an eye to history.
 These are clothes to be worn in every city in the world.

 The Blluemade name references our many influences.
 “Blue” comes from our love of indigo, denim, and blue-dyed textiles from around the world .
 “Made” speaks to our commitment to ethical production.
 The extra “l” in blluemade is for linen, which is central to Blluemade's origins and so much of what we do.